This is the character sheet concerning the main characters of Code Geass.

 - Nice Job Breaking It, Hero: That whole business with her and Mao.
 See also Kick the Dog, and What the Hell, Hero?.

-- No One Could Survive That: Takes a bullet to the head for Lelouch in the very first episode.
+- No One Could Survive That!: Takes a bullet to the head for Lelouch in the very first episode.
 Shows up fine as the fourth episode's cliffhanger, and Lelouch comes home to find her playing with Nunnally.

-- Not Quite The Right Thing: She didn't abandon Mao just to be cruel.
+- Not Quite the Right Thing: She didn't abandon Mao just to be cruel.
 She thought that, in abandoning Mao, he'd come to hate her for it and get over the fact that she asked him to kill her.
 Sadly, she underestimated Mao's obsession, and it turns out that he blames everyone but C.C for her deserting him and is perfectly willing to kill anyone else who she tries to make a contract with (like Lelouch).

 - Only Known by Initials: She's only known as "C.C." and we don't even know if that stands for her name.
 Lelouch is the only one who knows of her true name, and the dialogue is muted both times it is mentioned.

-- It was later revealed that the Code was forced on her by the nun who gave her her power.
+- Power Incontinence: It's implied that she originally took over the Code to get out of hers.
+It was later revealed that the Code was forced on her by the nun who gave her her power.

-- Satellite Character: In-universe only, to Zero except from the point view of Charles, Marianne and V.V..
+- Satellite Character: In-Universe only, to Zero except from the point view of Charles, Marianne and V.V..

 - The Spock: To Lelouch's Kirk and Kallen's McCoy.